CoderByBlood/solos/README.md

 };

 /**
- * Lifecycle function name for authorizing the user to endpoint.
+ * Lifecycle function for authorizing the user to endpoint.
- * Define this only if you want to override the default behavior, which uses regular expressions
+ * Define this ONLY if you want to OVERRIDE the default behavior, which uses regular expressions
  * to authorize the call.
  */
 exports.authorize = function authorize(msg, done) {